 Good question.
 If I had to guess I would say it's clever marketing on the part of the billion dollar corporations selling the water - and laughing all the way to the bank as consumers shell out big bucks for city water in a fancy bottle.

-High Quality Water For Just 10 Cents a Gallon
+High Quality Water For Just Pennies a Gallon

 Besides the dual filtration technology, the other reason I choose the Aquasana water filter was the low cost of ownership.

 Some water filters sell you the actual unit for next to nothing then charge outrageous prices for the replacement filters, not Aquasana.

 You can get the actual filter unit with a fresh set of filters, and all the attachments you'll need to hook it up to your sink (it only takes 5 minutes and no special tools) for less than $100.